-The KOUGAR 3 includes a speed system with with a differential between the A-D risers of 16 cm.
+The LINK 2 includes a speed system with with a differential between the A-D risers of 8.5 cm.

-The speed system is engaged when the pilot pushes the speed-bar - not included as standard with this glider model - with their feet.

-See 2.5.1 Speed system assembly
+The speed system is engaged when the pilot pushes the speed-bar - not included as standard with this glider model - with their feet (see 2.5.1 Speed system assembly)

 The speed system uses an action/reaction system.
-Released, the speedbar is set to neutral.
+Released, the speed-bar is set to neutral.
 When the bar is pushed using the feet, the wing accelerates.
 The speed can be regulated by varying the pressure on the bar.
 Once the pressure on the bar is released, the speed system returns to the neutral setting.

 The speed system is efficient, sensitive and precise.
 The pilot can use the system whenever they want during the flight.
+In the neutral position the glider will fly at the standard speed and glide.
+Using full speed-bar, the wing will fly at maximum speed, but the glide will be adversely affected.